EzzioMoreira/certified-kubernetes-administrator-cka/understand-k8s/namespace.md

 # Now you try working with namespace
 1. Create the "staging" Namespace.
 2. List all of the current namespaces in the cluster.
 Save this list to the file `/tmp/namespaces.log`.
-3. Create a namespace whit name "production" and save it to the file `/tmp/production.yaml`.
+3. Create a manifest for namespace whit the name "production" and save it to the file `/tmp/production.yaml`.

 Solution: [click here](../solutions/namespace.md).